The Chief Operating Officer Job Description for Scaling Fintech Firms

 Average salary for a fintech COO in London

-The current market rate for a candidate meeting the chief operating officer job description in a London fintech ranges between £160,000 and £240,000 per annum.
+The current market rate for a candidate meeting the chief operating officer job description at a London fintech ranges from £160,000 to £240,000 per annum.
 Crucially, this figure excludes performance bonuses and significant equity packages often exceeding 1% of the company to ensure long-term alignment with shareholders.

 As a precision recruitment firm, we observe that base salaries have increased by 12% over the last 18 months due to the 15% shortage of qualified executive talent.

-Differences between the COO and Chief Revenue Officer
+Differences between the COO and the Chief Revenue Officer

-The COO focuses on internal efficiency and operational scale whereas the CRO is responsible for external sales growth and revenue generation.
+The COO focuses on internal efficiency and operational scale, whereas the chief revenue officer is responsible for external sales growth and revenue generation.
 Market data indicates that the COO manages 80% of the internal headcount in a typical scaling fintech to maintain a 95% operational uptime.

 In our view, a successful partnership between these two roles is essential for achieving a 3x annual growth rate and securing Series B funding.